Insure4Sport Logo

 Even with thorough warm-up and cool-down routines, you still risk injuring your spine and lower back if your swing technique is incorrect.
 You want your swing to be smooth and controlled, not to hit the ball as hard as possible and overexert your back.

-Balance is another important factor – you can give yourself optimal balance by bending the knees and keeping your feet shoulder-width apart.
-Weight distribution is also important, as is hip rotation, which is covered in the below video.
+Balance is another important factor – you can give yourself optimal balance by bending your knees and keeping your feet shoulder-width apart.
+Weight distribution is also important, as is hip rotation.

 Core strength is vital if you want to not only maximise your performance on the golf course but also avoid persistent injuries further down the line.
 That’s why being a gym member and following a tailored workout programme that targets the lower back will give you a distinct advantage when trying to lessen the risk of injury.
-If you’re not a gym member, there are still plenty of exercises you can do at home to strengthen your lower back (as shown below).
+If you’re not a gym member, there are still plenty of exercises you can do at home to strengthen your lower back.

 Golfer’s elbow